pnp/List-Formatting/view-samples/menu-link-button/README.md

 ![screenshot of the sample](./assets/screenshot.png)

-> The sample is responsive.
+Also, this sample is responsive.

 ![Quick Links Button Style ](./assets/screenshot.gif)